Supreme Court puts sedition law on hold, says those charged can seek bail

 A bench of Chief Justice of India NV Ramana and Justices Surya Kant and Hima Kohli said that those who are already facing sedition charges and in jail can approach courts for bail.
 The order will be in force until further directions are passed, according to Live Law.

-The bench is hearing two petitions challenging the constitutional validity of Section 124A of the Indian Penal Code, which deals with sedition.
+The bench is hearing several petitions challenging the constitutional validity of Section 124A of the Indian Penal Code, which deals with sedition.
 The law states that whoever “brings or attempts to bring into hatred or contempt, or excites or attempts to excite disaffection towards the government established by law in India” can be held to have committed the offence of sedition.

-The two petitions have been filed by a former Army officer, Major General (Retired) SG Vombatkere, and the Editors Guild of India.
+Two of these petitions have been filed by a former Army officer, Major General (Retired) SG Vombatkere, and the Editors Guild of India.
 The petitioners had argued that since the law is misused, it needs to be struck down.

-Journalists, activists and political leaders have filed petitions in the Supreme Court arguing that since the law is misused, it needs to be struck down.
+Journalists, activists and political leaders have also filed petitions in the Supreme Court arguing that since the law is misused, it needs to be struck down.

 During Wednesday’s hearing, the Centre had told the Supreme Court that staying provisions of sedition law till the pleas challenging its constitutional validity are being reviewed may not be the “correct approach”, Live Law reported.